nitrictech/docs/docs/resources-overview.md

 const publicApi = api('public');

 publicApi.get('/files/:name', (ctx) => {
-  // ❌ This declaration will not work, as this resource will not exist const badBucket = bucket('wont-work').for('writing');
+  // ❌ This declaration will not work, as this is only called at runtime. const badBucket = bucket('wont-work').for('writing');
 });
 ```